ds-tutorials/grav/pages/02.base-tutorial/03.creating-content/02.adding-media/docs.md

 The photos I use in this tutorial are available from [flickr](https://www.flickr.com/photos/theodwynn/albums/72157712814676952).
 You are welcome to download and use these for the tutorial.

 !
-When downloading images I always choose the _Original Size_ option to get the best quality image.
-You can choose any size you like, but keep in mind that the lower the size, the lower the quality.
-I also changed all of my images to .png instead of .jpg after downloading.
-This is because .png images do not lose quality when they are compressed.
-Please make sure that your file extensions are visible if you change the image to .png.
-Otherwise you might end up having `file-name.png.jpg`, which would not be very helpful.
+When downloading images I always choose the _Large_ option. _Original Size_ would provide a slightly higher quality image, but I could not see a clear difference.
+I did notice a distinct drop in quality from _Large_ to _Medium_.
+You can choose any size you like.
+Keep in mind that the lower the size, the lower the quality, and the higher the size, the slower it will load.

 ## Adding Images